 Later, board a boat to reach one of the many Nile islands and visit a Nubian village.
 Walk around the small community, then enjoy a traditional dinner at a local home.

 Spend the day exploring Aswan.
-Opt to visit the magnificent temples of Abu Simbel.
+Opt to pre book a visit to the magnificent temples of Abu Simbel.

 One of the most fascinating sights in the area is the Temple of Abu Simbel.
 Later, opt for a half-day tour of the Unfinished Obelisk, High Dam, and Philae Temple.
 Visit the modern Nubian Museum to learn more about Aswan's local people.